hashicorp/vagrant/docs/getting-started/rebuild.md

 `vagrant down` so you can really experience this step of the getting started guide.

 Are you ready for this?
-Go back to that rails project directory and issue the following command:
+Go back to that web project directory and issue the following command:

 {% highlight bash %}